You Are Welcomed with Empathy, Authenticity, Warmth and Support

 Relationships are difficult, especially the intimate ones we tend to focus on the most in our lives.
 If you are in a committed relationship, newly engaged, partnered, or have been married for years, couples therapy can help you both learn better communication skills in order to begin listening, understanding, and bonding with your partner at a higher level.
 Furthermore, couples work can begin to tease out how our attachments in the past inform the way we attach to our significant other in the present.
 We will work to process past attachments and misattunements in the relationship in order to build a more secure and loving connection with your partner today.

 Whether they are a young child, adolescent, or teenager, your child may be struggling with how overwhelming life, relationships, and expectations are.
-Young children may need play therapy due to a traumatic event in their life, or even to explore their attachment to their family.
+Young children may need play therapy to explore their attachment to their family, to explore their emotional world, or even due to a traumatic event in their life.

 Adolescents and teenagers often need space to express the anxiety, sadness, and frustration that may come when beginning to develop into an adult.
 Our world places a lot on children and children often feel very powerless, therefore in therapy I will work to help your child connect to their emotions, identify their strengths, explore their life goals, and develop strategies to achieve these goals.

-Now a days families come in all different shapes and sizes, and may seek therapeutic services due to a significant event, such as a death, marriage, or divorce, and/or in order to increase communication and the feelings of connectedness within the family.
+Nowadays, families come in all different shapes and sizes, and may seek therapeutic services due to a significant event, such as a death, a marriage, or a divorce.
+Families often seek therapy to also increase communication and the feelings of connectedness within the family unit as a whole.

 When seeing a family, I work to process and explore how the family has functioned in the past, and what rules, boundaries, and patterns the family has in order to better understand the family as a unit, and each member individually.
 In therapy a family can learn how to better express their feelings to one another, how to manage anxiety, and how to function in a way in which each member feels cared for and listened to.